datalivesoftware/django-pipeline/README.rst

-History of the Datalive Fork of django-pipeline
+History of this Datalive Fork of django-pipeline
 ================

 3.0.0